rickylai248/BudgetAssistantProject/README.md

 - Easy frugal / minimalism lifestyle!

 ##Instructions for Grader
-You can generate the first required event by clicking submit (a budget).
+You can generate the first required event by typing in the box then clicking submit (a budget).
-You can generate the second required event by clicking (submit) a budget once again.
+You can generate the second required event by typing in the box then clicking (submit) a budget once again (also see below).
-You can trigger my audio component by clicking submit at the very end (Windows XP Chime).
+You can trigger my audio component by clicking submit at the very end (Windows XP Chime . wav) in addition to viewing a screenshot of your created budget when you press "Save" in data (Screenshot.png).
-You can save the state of my application by clicking save.
+You can save the state of my application by clicking "Save", also takes a screenshot for you.
-You can reload the state of my application by load.
+You can reload the state of my application by "Load".

 ##User Stories
 (PREVIOUS)